stanleynguyen/contikey-frontend/Frontend-Setup-GUIDE.md

 This part of the config files specify which plugins to use. `plugins` are modules that can be created by anyone which can tap into webpack's build process.
-Without them, webpack will lose 50% of it's power, and this is where the community can make their mark.
+Without them, webpack will lose 50% of its power, and this is where the community can make their mark.

 `HtmlWebpackPlugin`: this plugins handles the creations of HTML files for you. the plugin will generate HTML5 file that automatically includes **all your